 What smoking does and what to take

-Smoking effects the body in very many ways, thus, the length of this article.
+Smoking affects the body in very many ways, thus, the length of this article.
 But fear not, at the end is the vitamins that you need to take that will help combat the bad effects and yes, some information on what to take if you decide you want to quit.

 The majority of smoker’s ailments are the result of free radicals.
 Though free radicals are formed during everyday functions such as breathing and eating, environmental stress factors such as smoking accelerate their production.
 In fact, each puff on a cigarette generates millions of free radicals.
 To fight free radicals you need anti-oxidants.
 For a better understanding of this process go to

-The liabilities of smoking also include the types of particles that are present in the cigarette and its smoke:
+The liabilities of smoking also include the types of particles that are present in the cigarette and its smoke.

 Carbon monoxide is the same odorless, colorless gas that comes out the tailpipe of your car or a faulty gas heater.
 In high enough concentrations it is deadly; in lower doses it causes shortness of breath and increased heart rate.